 "Speaking of HOME, and all jokes aside," Henry said.
 "Where did Cowboy Hank go anyway?
-When I catch him, I'll have a talking to him that he is not gonna forget."
+When I catch him, I'll have a talking to him that he is not gonna forget!"

-"It's okay," Roberta said, casting the line out into the water, getting lost in the solitude of fishing and hoping to not find herself again.
+"It's okay," Roberta said.
+She grabbed hold of Henry's rod, casting a line out into the water, getting lost in the solitude of fishing and hoping to not find herself again.
 "One of us was going to bugger off sometime.
 This way HE gets to feel guilty and I get to feel hurt.
 Beats the other way around.
 And besides, it's a strange and vicious world.
-Tom Wilson trying to break your spirit by making you think you're a medical idiot."
+Where 'the Good Lord' allows Tom Wilson to break your spirit by making you think you're a medical idiot."